 The southern part of the wood remains intact and is currently open for visitors.
 This is separated from the destruction by the Greenway, a popular bridlepath which ironically follows the route of a railway closed in the Beeching cuts of the 1960s.
 Here, spectacular sweet chestnut trees alongside the path make great climbing sites for children.
 Years ago this wood was coppiced and this practice has been reintroduced in parts by Warwickshire Wildlife Trust volunteers to improve habitat diversity for wildlife.
 In May visitors can enjoy a blanket of bluebells dotted with wood anemone, yellow pimpernel and common dog-violet.
 The soils here are acidic, sandy and clay which suits wood sage, foxglove, bracken and golden-saxifrage around the ponds.
 Fungi species include tawny grisette, dog stinkhorn, birch polypore, jelly ear and beefsteak fungus.
 Badgers, barn owls, sawflies and hoverflies also thrive here.

-During my visits in December and January 2021 I was fascinated by the twisting forms of the chestnut trees and fruiting bodies of funghi which grow on fallen branches.
+During my visits in 2021 I was fascinated by the twisting forms of the chestnut trees and fruiting bodies of funghi which grow on fallen branches.
 These are the visible manifestations of the ‘wood wide web,’ or mycorrhizal networks, which enable the woods to thrive.
 The bulbous forms of Birch Polypore, the vibrant orange of Hairy Curtain Crust and translucent domes of Jelly Ears inspired collages, drawings and a carving made from local red sandstone.
-Please see the blog for more work in progress and information about red sandstone, and visit this page later in 2021 for updates on the sculptures.
+Please see the blog for more work in progress and information about red sandstone.

 Here are some more ways you can find